 The end of the mission on 4 November is only two months away.
-The marsonauts are looking forward to that precious moment when the hatch is opened and they can step out, meet their families and friends, and breathe crisp fresh air.
+The marsonauts are looking forward to that precious moment when the hatch is opened he screen capture showing where the 'spacecraft' is now.
+Note that in this simulation year is 2019. . - Image credit: ESA || Click to Enlarge & and they can step out, meet their families and friends, and breathe crisp fresh air.